darbinreyes/subparprogrammer/README.md

 Don't forget to think and plan before you code.
 In conclusion, focus on progress not perfection.

+> "my request, my prayer so to speak is, that you stop using the term bugs for program errors, but call them what they are: errors.
+Unless we change our language, and call an error an error, programming and computing science have not yet matured." -Edsger W. Dijkstra

 ## Testing 123

 Don't forget to review the .md syntax.